School/Prompt Engineering/Prompt Fundamentals

 Zero-Shot Prompting

 You give the AI a task with no examples.
+You are relying entirely on the AI's training to figure out what you want.

 "Classify this customer review as positive, negative, or neutral: 'The product works fine but shipping was slow.'"